 Bespoke furniture

-Good storage is probably the no.1 priority for a small house.
+Good storage is probably the no.1 priority when it comes to small house interior design.
 If building work is an option, having storage and furniture that is tailor made for your space allows you to take advantage of every available nook, or in this case, a high ceiling.
 In this beautiful kids room, also by Amber Interiors, bunk beds appear to almost be part of the architecture of the house, whilst the shelving alcoves offer lots of places to present personal items.
 Photo by Tessa Neustadt

 Fold out furniture